realfansC/CIS-444/Lectures/L18/readme.md

 ## Lecture-18

 ### Swift Playgrounds.
 Our new virtual format requires a new way to evaulate progress in this course so far.
 The quiz I designed uses Swift Playgrounds.
 Outside of quizzes we will not use playgrounds.
-Today's lecture is focused playground basics and give you the opportunity to begin work on [Project Planning Part 3](https://github.com/SyracuseUniversity-CIS444/Project-Planning-Part-3)  and [Quiz](https://github.com/SyracuseUniversity-CIS444/Quiz-1)
+Today's lecture is focused on swift playground basics and give you the opportunity to begin work on [Project Planning Part 3](https://github.com/SyracuseUniversity-CIS444/Project-Planning-Part-3)  and [Quiz](https://github.com/SyracuseUniversity-CIS444/Quiz-1)

 ### Lecture 18 to do list: